 1. The DNA of a CNC Design File

-At its core, a CNC design file is a digitized representation of the design meant to be executed on a CNC machine.
-These files essentially guide the machine on how to move, carve, drill, or mill, thereby bringing a design to life.
+A CNC design file is a digitized representation of the design meant to be executed on a CNC machine.
+These files guide the machine on how to move, carve, drill, or mill, bringing a design to life.

 2. CNC Design File Formats & Their Significance

-There’s a myriad of file formats available, each with its unique features and suited for specific tasks.
+Many file formats are available, each with unique features and suited for specific tasks.

 Common CNC Design File Formats include DXF (Drawing Exchange Format), DWG, G-code, IGES, and STEP.